 In 1974 Jordan School District took over operation of the program.
 It was given the name South Valley Enterprises (SVE).
 It was moved to South Jordan Elementary School.
 SVE occupied a classroom under the gymnasium and a portable unit on the playground.
 The portable served as a small shop with just a handful of power tools.
 The classroom was a work area where some of the clients made door mats out of “factory second” fan belts.
 There were only 10 -15 clients, 2 teachers, a vocational coordinator, a secretary and John Gardner as the Director.

-In 1975 the Jordan School District purchased Marv Jenson’s gymnasium located on Redwood Rd. and 8400 S. Marv had previously served on the Jordan School District Board 1952- 1960 and served as its President for 2 of those years.
-South Valley Enterprises now, finally had a home.
+In 1975 the Jordan School District purchased Marv Jenson’s gymnasium located on Redwood Road and 8400 South.
+Marv had previously served on the Jordan School District Board from 1952- 1960 and served as its President for 2 of those years.
+South Valley Enterprises now, finally, had a home.
 With the new building the program began to grow.
-Equipment was purchased and the wood shop program began manufacturing survey stakes and pallets, soon production branched out into other areas….
+Equipment was purchased and the wood shop program began manufacturing survey stakes and pallets.
+Soon production branched out into other areas….

 Marv Jenson – The Man, The Land, and His Endeavors

 In 1937 Marvin (Marv) Jenson purchased three acres of ground at 8400 S. on Redwood Road.
 He and his wife Margaret hoped to develop the property into a fur breeding ranch.
 Marv also thought he should try his hand at training boxers.
 He had recently won the 1937 amateur intermountain boxing championship and his older brother Pete was already boxing professionally.

 From this inconspicuous beginning proceeded an era of dedication, commitment and innovation marked by success in practically every endeavor Marv entered into.
 As they say in newspapers …”The rest is history.”
 The history of a man who’s talents, foresight, business sense and love for young people knew no bounds.